big-sweet/big-sweet.github.io/about.md

 # TODO
 image: /assets/img/egghead.png
 ---
-Windows and cloud specialized former sysadmin with a background in development.
+Windows and cloud specialized former sysadmin with a background in development and a passion for security.

 Currently architecting and delivering Microsoft centric projects as a consultant.

 Located in Calgary, Alberta, Canada.

 You can find me actively contributing on NetSec Focus, a security focused group of like-minded technical individuals.
-Feel free to join us on the Mattermost chat client here: <a href="https://mm.netsecfocus.com/join">https://mm.netsecfocus.com/join</a>
+Feel free to join us on the Mattermost chat client **[here](a href="https://mm.netsecfocus.com/join">https://mm.netsecfocus.com/join)**